Myndex/SAPC-APCA/documentation/ImportantChangeNotices.md

 -----

 ### Change Notice January 28, 2021 02:00 GMT
-The new version of the basic APCA javascript file is uploaded, and the main directory readme.md has been updated with the lastest maths and code examples.
+The new version of the basic APCA javascript file is uploaded, and the main directory readme.md has been updated with the latest maths and code examples.
 Variable names and values have changed.
 The key constants are now:

     Exponents:	mainTRC: 2.4	normBG: 0.55	normTXT: 0.58	revTXT: 0.57	revBG: 0.62
     Scalers:	Scale: 1.25	loConThresh: 0.078	loConOffset: 0.06	loConFactor: 12.82051282051282